allejo/bzion/web/assets/css/README.md

 ## Questions

-### Why not Less?
+### Why not LESS?

-We chose to use SASS over Less for several reasons.
-Our main reason for choosing SASS was the simplicity of its syntax and the capabilities SASS has that Less doesn't; e.g. loops, lack of namespaces, proper mixins, etc.
+We chose to use SASS over LESS for several reasons.
+Our main reason for choosing SASS was the simplicity of its syntax and the capabilities SASS has that LESS doesn't; e.g. loops, lack of namespaces, proper mixins, etc.

 ### Why not Bootstrap?

 While Bootstrap definitely has its uses, we choose not to use Bootstrap because it didn't suit our needs.
 Since we use ThoughtBot's Neat library, it already provides us with a simple to use grid system and we have convenience mixins to perform similar functionality to Bootstrap's mixins so other than that, it's just a lot of bloat.

+Bootstrap's grid system is also a limiting factor when styling for specific mobile devices in landspace mode so Neat's grid system gives us full control of handling that.
+Lastly, Bootstrap is a "mobile-first" library while BZiON is "desktop-first" so that's another limiting factor.

+### Why use both Libsass and Ruby SASS?

+The Ruby SASS compiler has far more features, is the standard when setting the language specifieds, and supports third-party plug-ins while Libsass does not.
+For these reasons, Ruby SASS is used to compile the finalized production ready stylesheet while Libsass is used for development as compilation time with Libsass is far faster than with Ruby SASS so changes to the web browser are applied quicker.